munificent/game-programming-patterns/book/observer.markdown

 </aside>

-The way you avoid dynamic allocation is simple: Since all of those nodes are the same size and type, you pre-allocate an <a href="object-pool.html" class="pattern">Object Pool</a> of them.
+The way you avoid dynamic allocation is simple: since all of those nodes are the same size and type, you pre-allocate an <a href="object-pool.html" class="pattern">Object Pool</a> of them.
 That gives you a fixed-size pile of list nodes to work with, and you can use and reuse them as you need without